-Each time your bomb explodes it notifies the staff, and you lose 1/4 point (up to a max of 10 points) in the final score for the lab.
+Each time your bomb explodes it notifies the staff, and you lose 1/2 point (up to a max of 20 points) in the final score for the project.
 So there are consequences to exploding the bomb.
 You must be careful!